The Protection of Public Officials: A Democratic Imperative

 Combating Terrorism Center at West Point

-Defending Democracy Initiative In 2024 The Combating Terrorism Center at West Point published the study “Rising Threats to Public Officials: A Review of 10 Years of Federal Data” The authors point out that the Department of Justice found an increase in “threats targeting education officials such as school board members, administrators, and faculty”. https://ctc.westpoint.edu/rising-threats-to-public-officials-a-review-of-10-years-of-federal-data/
+In 2024 The Combating Terrorism Center at West Point published the study “Rising Threats to Public Officials: A Review of 10 Years of Federal Data” The authors point out that the Department of Justice found an increase in “threats targeting education officials such as school board members, administrators, and faculty”. https://ctc.westpoint.edu/rising-threats-to-public-officials-a-review-of-10-years-of-federal-data/

-That’s the good news, validation from another source of the threats to public officials.
+That’s good news, validation from another source of the threats to public officials.
 This was in 2024, nine years after our first article calling for the increased protection of local and state public officials.

 “But who are these “observers” that in today’s political climate, they think these threats are just “individuals ‘blowing off steam.”
 We no longer have the luxury of just sitting back and “observing”, because if recent history has taught us anything, it’s that our threats are not just blowing off steam.”